Arnoldo Alemán: Political career

 In the early 1990s he became mayor of Managua after serving for two months as a councillor in Managua.
 He was popular due to his urban renewal projects which helped spruce up the city, severely damaged and never rebuilt after a 1972 earthquake.
 He became known as "El Gordo" ("The Fat Man").

 Alemán became president of the Liberal Alliance and helped to resurrect it.
 Besides the PLC, other members of this alliance were the Partidos Neoliberal (PALI), Liberal Independiente de Unidad Nacional (PLIUN) and the Liberal Nacionalista (PLN).
 On 1 September 1995 he resigned as mayor in order to be able, under Nicaraguan law, to stand as a candidate in the forthcoming presidential election.

 In 1996 he campaigned for president as the Liberal Alliance's candidate under a strong anti-Sandinista platform.
 It is reported that unidentified individuals attempted to shoot Alemán, killing one of his bodyguards in the process.
 He defeated Daniel Ortega, the Sandinista leader, by 48% of the vote to Ortega's 40%.
 Many claimed widespread election fraud and Ortega refused to concede.

 Alemán was successful in promoting economic recovery with reduced inflation and growth of GDP.
 Foreign investment grew during his administration, which helped to improve Nicaragua's infrastructure.
 Under his slogan of "Obras, no palabras!" ("Actions, not words"), Alemán directed a comprehensive reconstruction of the roadway system throughout Nicaragua.
 In the 1980s roads had deteriorated to the point that many were little more than sparsely paved dirt trails.
 Alemán also created a program to build schools throughout Nicaragua in some of the poorest regions.

 He has participated in international conferences and awards given to him include the Orden Nacional al Mérito of the Colombian government and the Orden de Isabel la Católica of the Spanish government.

 His first wife, Maria Dolores Cardenal Vargas died of cancer in 1989.
 Alemán has two sons and two daughters by his first wife.
 On 23 October 1999, ten years after the death of his first wife, he married Maria Fernanda Flores Lanzas, with whom he has two daughters and a son.

 Electoral history

 Elections for mayor of Managua 1990

 Managua mayor elected by acclamation of the Managua City Council 26 April 1990.

-Arnoldo Aleman Lacayo, a lawyer by profession, was one of the 20 councilors of the National Opposition Union (UNO), elected for a term of six years in general elections and municipals of 25 February 1990, these 20 councilors, 16 belonged for the UNO, and the other 4 the Sandinista National Liberation Front.
-Subsequently, at its first session, the city council chose from among its members the mayor of Managua in the person of Dr. Arnoldo Aleman Lacayo and mayor substitute functions of vice mayor, in the person of Roberto Cedeño Borgen engineer.
+Alemán, a lawyer by profession, was one of the 20 councilors of the National Opposition Union (UNO), elected for a term of six years in general elections and municipals of 25 February 1990.
+Of these 20 councilors, 16 belonged to the UNO, and the other 4 the Sandinista National Liberation Front.
+Subsequently, at its first session, the city council chose from among its members Alemán the mayor of Managua, and engineer Roberto Cedeño Borgen as vice mayor.